paritytech/substrate-api-sidecar/scripts/README.md

 $ yarn bench --log-level=info --time=30s  --endpoint=/accounts/{accountId}/balance-info
 ```

+### Flags

+`--ws-url`: The Ws Url to run the benchmarks against.
+Default is `ws://127.0.0.1:9944`.

+`--endpoint`: Run a single benchmark by specificing which endpoint to run.
+If this is absent it will run all benchmarks.

+`--log-level`: The log-level to run the benchmarks in.
+Defaults to `http`.

+`--time`: The amount of time each benchmark should run for.
+Ex: `1m`, `30s`, `15s`.
+Default is `1m`.

 ## Errors

+These error codes are shared across all scripts.

 `0`: The process has finished succesfully and all tests have passed.